Friedrich-M/Friedrich-M/README.md

 I mainly use GitHub to manage my private repositories (typically course projects)

-- :telescope: I am currently a undergraduate in Zhejiang University.
+- :telescope: I am currently an undergraduate in Zhejiang University.

 - :mailbox: How to reach me: moulz@zju.edu.cn.